contentful/contentful-export/README.md

 #### `managementToken` [string] [required]
 Contentful management API token for the space to be exported

+#### `deliveryToken` [string]
+Contentful Content Delivery API (CDA) token for the space to be exported.

+You may provide `deliveryToken` option if you only want to export the latest _published_ versions of entries and/or assets.
+As Contentful management API cannot do this, a separate token is required.

 ### Output

 #### `exportDir` [string] [default: current process working directory]